 Do you have trouble sleeping at night due to your lower back pain?
 Luckily, the type of mattress you choose to sleep on can have a significant impact on helping to alleviate this pain because just a little relief (especially when sleeping) can go a long way when it comes to lower back pain.

 In fact, poor sleep can also contribute to worsening lower back pain.
-Thus, choosing the right mattress can provide more benefits than you’d expect!
+Thus, choosing the right mattress can provide more benefits than you would expect!

-While identifying the single best mattress for back pain remains a controversial topic, there are specific types of beds that are preferable for those with lower back pain and looking for pain management.
+While identifying the single best mattress for back pain remains a controversial topic, there are specific types of beds that are preferable for those with lower back pain and pain management.

 What Does Back Pain Have to Do With Mattresses?

 Back pain can be caused by sleeping on a hard or uneven surface.
 Overtime from several nights of sleeping in this fashion, it can develop into a serious problem.

 Despite the prevention efforts focused on daytime habits and exercise, one commonly overlooked area is sleeping habits.
 It’s equally important to pay attention to reducing back pain in bed since poor sleep can worsen your back pain symptoms.

 Since sleep disturbance is a top complaint among patients dealing with back pain, it only makes sense to consider the type of mattress you will be spending every night on.

 The good news is that you do have control over your sleep quality.
 Investing in the right mattress is one step in the right direction towards alleviating your lower back pain and enhancing your wellbeing when you are awake.